frcdesign/FRCDesign.org/docs/best-practices/assembly-setup.md

 ### The Origin Cube
 The `Origin Cube` Featurescript inserts a 2" transparent cube at the origin of the part studio.
 The cube has a mate connector at the origin.
 Because this part will never change and always stays at the origin of the part studio, using it to group and fasten parts to the origin will always be more **robust and parametric** than fixing or using a mate connector attached to another part, in case that part changes or is deleted.

-<center>[Origin Cube Featurescript](https://cad.onshape.com/documents/321c197a842fc5f1a29e6621/w/fc3cdd5ca7edcd93e02f13cc/e/df3afdbec8d1356c2af15e4b?renderMode=0&uiState=6637caa6ccbcaa36badca03a "Origin Cube Featurescript Onshape Document"){:target="_blank" .md-button .md-button--primary}</center>
+<center markdown>[Origin Cube Featurescript](https://cad.onshape.com/documents/321c197a842fc5f1a29e6621/w/fc3cdd5ca7edcd93e02f13cc/e/df3afdbec8d1356c2af15e4b?renderMode=0&uiState=6637caa6ccbcaa36badca03a "Origin Cube Featurescript Onshape Document"){:target="_blank" .md-button .md-button--primary}</center>

 <br>